AriFordsham/GHCWiki/richard-and-simon.md

   - Also: consider making a closed-type-family axiom into a bunch of top-level axioms using some proof of apartness.
 It might simplify the step in coercion optimization where we optimize a c.t.f. coercion only to abandon the changes because they break apartness constraints.
 It would also allow us to delete gobs of code dealing with "branched axioms" vs regular ones.
 - Fix all the `TypeInType` bugs
 - Clean up pure unifier to make the fact that kind coercions *only* affect type variables by using, e.g., `getCastedTyVar_maybe`.
-- Is it possible to remove all the pushing in `mkCastTy`?
-I think so.
-The pushing doesn't help `splitTyConApp` at all, because pushing a coercion into a `TyConApp` doesn't make it become another `TyConApp`.
-The pushing *does* help `splitAppTy`, but perhaps all usages of `splitAppTy` already account for casts. *Dangling problem:* what on earth to do about `LRCo`, given that it's not always possible to push?
-It seems that it may be impossible to make `LRCo` work in a way that respects `eqType` equality, with `eqType`'s ability to move casts about willy-nilly.
 - It seems that `quantifyTyVars` is duplicating some logic from `simplifyInfer`, in that it removes covars.
 This should really be done in `kindGeneralize`, because `simplifyInfer`*uses*`quantifyTyVars`.
 This should be just about possible, but with some twists and turns:

   - H98 constructors are strange in that they have tyvars that aren't mentioned in the type.
 So be careful here and make sure the type is closed (w.r.t. user-written tyvars) before calling `kindGeneralize`.